gqrx-sdr/gqrx/README.md

     - Osmo SDR from http://cgit.osmocom.org/cgit/osmo-sdr/
 - gnuradio-osmosdr from http://cgit.osmocom.org/cgit/gr-osmosdr/
 - pulseaudio (Linux only and optional)
-- Qt 4.6 or later and Qt Creator
+- Qt 4.6 or later and optionally Qt Creator

 Installation